phamandy300/PantryTracker/README.md

-Here’s the updated README with your dependencies:

----

 # Inventory Management Website

 A modern inventory management application built with Next.js and Material UI.
 This project includes a Firebase backend for data storage, a responsive frontend design, and advanced features like image recognition using TensorFlow.js.